SegersIan/architecture-handbook/thought-leaders.md

 * Website: [nealford.com](https://nealford.com/)

-Author of **many** [books](https://nealford.com/books/) like [Building Evolutionary Architectures](https://www.oreilly.com/library/view/building-evolutionary-architectures/9781491986356/), [Fundamentals of Software Architecture](https://fundamentalsofsoftwarearchitecture.com/), and [https://architecturethehardparts.com/](https://architecturethehardparts.com/).
+Author of **many** [books](https://nealford.com/books/) like [Building Evolutionary Architectures](https://www.oreilly.com/library/view/building-evolutionary-architectures/9781491986356/), [Fundamentals of Software Architecture](https://fundamentalsofsoftwarearchitecture.com/), and [Software Architecture: The Hard Parts](https://architecturethehardparts.com/).
 He works for the infamous ThoughtWorks which has many thought leaders and relevant authors on its payroll.

 ### Gregor Hohpe